varunswarup0/DeCluttr/README.md

 5. Use fun, game‑inspired sounds: a quick "zap" for delete and a cheerful "coin" for keep.
 6. For a nostalgic feel, pick short 8-bit style clips reminiscent of retro Nintendo games.
 A confetti burst celebrates each level up.
 7. Level ups display a bold "LEVEL UP!" overlay with a quick retro bounce.
+8. Swiping shows a pixelated "DELETED!" or "KEPT!" flash for extra arcade flair.
-8. The `audioService` will load these sounds automatically and handle failures gracefully.
+9. The `audioService` will load these sounds automatically and handle failures gracefully.
-9. Subtle haptic feedback triggers on each swipe for extra game feel.
+10. Subtle haptic feedback triggers on each swipe for extra game feel.
-10. A small header widget shows your **level** and XP with a progress bar that fills as you get closer to leveling up.
+11. A small header widget shows your **level** and XP with a progress bar that fills as you get closer to leveling up.
-11. The file `assets/favicon.png` serves as the favicon when running on the web.
+12. The file `assets/favicon.png` serves as the favicon when running on the web.
 Replace it with your own image to customize the icon.
-12. Enable **Zen Mode** from the gallery screen to hide stats and confetti for a stress-free experience.
+13. Enable **Zen Mode** from the gallery screen to hide stats and confetti for a stress-free experience.

 ## Running the App on Android